 In a past blog post, I shared this beloved recipe for my Nana Lamancuso’s authentic Italian Sunday Gravy aka “meat sauce.”
 My grandma (“Nana”) really knew how to cook, as did my grandpa (“Nanu”), especially authentic, passed down, Sicilian recipes – Cannoli, Carduni, Chicken Soup.
 I literally grew up in food heaven because we lived right next door to them.

 Now, I’m not sure how my Nana would feel about me switching up her authentic Italian Sunday Gravy recipe and cooking it in the Instant Pot… But, this is definitely the more “modern” way of doing things – Making everything just a little bit easier and a little bit quicker.

 You can basically get it going and then you’re left with about an hour of free time, meaning that you can go about your business – Hop on the treadmill, turn on the TV, or just unwind with a glass of wine… May I suggest a Chianti?
-It’ll pair perfectly with the Sunday Gravy later…
+It’ll pair perfectly with dinner later…

 - Brown the Meats: This really gets the flavors going and leaves your Instant Pot with a nice coating of those unctuous meaty browned bits – The perfect beginning for any pot of Sunday Gravy.

 - Saute the Aromatics: Get your garlic nice and golden and then heat that tomato paste for a bit too – This is what gives you that flavor like the sauce has been cooked all day.

 - Seal and Cook: Return the browned meats to the pot along with any accumulated juices and the canned tomatoes.
 Set the pot to seal and set it and forget it for about 30 minutes.